An atom chip interferometer: Results

-We begin by preparing a cloud polarized in a particular state in the trap previously described.
+We begin by preparing a cloud polarized in the $\left|2,1\right>$ or $\left|1,-1\right>$ state in the trap previously described.
 At the end of the preparation, we ramp on the microwave field strength in 2~ms at a fixed frequency inside one of the waveguides and then maintain the power constant for 100~$\mu$s.
 We use the maximum microwave power available with our setup which is about 600~mW in the waveguide at the center of the chip.
 DC and microwave fields are then simultaneously turned off in a few hundred $\mu$s (limited by the bandwidth of the power supplies of DC bias coils), hence releasing the atoms.
 Atoms in state $\left|2,1\right>$ ($\left|1,-1\right>$) are detected 100~$\mu$s (400~$\mu$s) later after using the \textit{single detection protocol} described in section \ref{sec_det}.
 We determine the position of the atomic cloud using a 2D-gaussian fit on the optical density and use the position of the maximum of the gaussian fit as the position of the cloud.
 The experiment is repeated for different dressing frequencies, for each state and for each waveguide.
-As the ramp on time of the microwave field (2~ms) is similar to the inverse of the trap frequency along the splitting axis ($(2\pi\times 164)^{-1}\approx 1$~ms), the trap displacement is not adiabatic with respect to the motion of the atoms.
+As the microwave power is ramped on linearly in a time (2~ms) similar to the inverse of the trap frequency along the splitting axis ($(2\pi\times 164)^{-1}\approx 1$~ms), the trap displacement causes the atoms to begin oscillating in the displaced trap.
 Thus, the position of the atomic cloud center of mass is not equal to the position of the trap minimum.
-The center of mass position of the cloud in state $\left|i\right>$ in the trap just before the release $x^{cm}_i(t_{m})$ is related to the position of the atomic cloud after the time of flight $x^{cm}_i(t_{m}+t_{t})$ as described in appendix \ref{sec_TOFscale}, where $t_{m}$ is the time from the begining of the atom displacement and $t_{t}$ is the time of flight duration.
+The center-of-mass position of the cloud in state $\left|i\right>$ in the trap just before the release $x^{cm}_i(t_{m})$ is related to the position of the atomic cloud after the time of flight $x^{cm}_i(t_{m}+t_{t})$ as described in appendix \ref{sec_TOFscale}, where $t_{m}$ is the time from the beginning of the atom displacement and $t_{t}$ is the time-of-flight duration.
 In figure \ref{fig_deplace}, we plot the observed displacements of clouds, $x^{cm}_i(t_{m}+t_{t})$ as a function of the microwave frequency in each waveguide.
 The cloud is repelled or attracted depending on the state and on the sign of the detuning.